-According to study published online in the British Journal of Sports Medicine, the inability to stand on one leg for 10 seconds in mid- to later age is associated with a nearly doubling in the chance of dying from any cause during the following 10 years.
+According to a study published online in the British Journal of Sports Medicine, the inability to stand on one leg for 10 seconds in mid- to later age is associated with a nearly doubling in the chance of dying from any cause during the following 10 years.

 Balance typically remains quite well preserved until the sixth decade of life, when it starts to deteriorate relatively quickly, the researchers say, in contrast to aerobic fitness, muscle strength, and flexibility.